1954 Minnesota gubernatorial election

 The 1954 Minnesota gubernatorial election took place on November 2, 1954.
-In a rematch of the 1952 election, Minnesota Democratic–Farmer–Labor Party candidate Orville Freeman defeated Republican Party of Minnesota incumbent C. Elmer Anderson.
+In a rematch of the 1952 election, Minnesota Democratic–Farmer–Labor Party (DFL) candidate Orville Freeman defeated Republican incumbent C. Elmer Anderson.

-Freeman was the first member of the DFL to win a gubernatorial election.
-The party took eight straight losses to the Republicans after the fusion between the Minnesota Democrats and the Farmer-Labor Party, a streak broken by Freeman's victory.
+Freeman was the first member of the DFLer to win a gubernatorial election.
+The Republicans had won the previous eight elections.
+1954 was their first gubernatorial defeat since 1936.